Shinee: 2020–2025: Don't Call Me, Superstar and Hard

 On April 4, 2023, Taemin was discharged from military service.
 On May 27–28, 2023, Shinee held a fan meeting titled Piece of Shine celebrating their 15th anniversary at the Jamsil Arena.
 The sold-out fan meeting was the first offline event for the group as a full unit since 2018.
 The second day of the fan meeting was live-streamed globally via Beyond Live and was simultaneously watched in 102 different regions.
 At the event, they revealed a new unreleased song called "The Feeling".
 Soon after, the band announced their sixth Asian concert tour, Shinee World VI: Perfect Illumination, starting with three shows held at the Olympic Gymnastics Arena in Seoul on June 23–25.
 They released their eighth studio album, Hard, on June 26, alongside the lead single of the same name.
 They continued touring in Japan from September.
 However, Onew was unable to participate in the tour and in promotional activities for their album due to health issues.

 Shinee released a documentary film titled My Shinee World in November.
 The film, which commemorates their 15th anniversary, contains unseen footage from throughout their career.
 Following Onew's return, the tour was extended with three encore concerts, titled Shinee World VI Perfect Illumination: Shinee's Back, which were held at the Inspire Arena in Incheon on May 24–26, 2024, to celebrate their 16th debut anniversary.
 They held concerts in Seoul on May 23–25, 2025, titled Shinee World VII: E.S.S.A.Y, to mark their 17th anniversary.
 They also released a single album titled Poet | Artist; the album's title references Jonghyun's 2018 studio album of the same name, while the lead single was written by Jonghyun.

+2026–present: Atmos

+The group held a series of concerts on May 29–31, 2026, in Seoul, titled The Trilogy I – Shinee World VIII: The Invert.
+They released their sixth EP, Atmos, on June 1, featuring the lead single of the same name.